Direct vs Programmatic Advertising: What's the difference?

 • How can I reach the right audience more effectively?

-💥 What Direct and Programmatic advertising are and how they work.
+💥 What they are and how they work

-💥 How to decide which method best suits your business goals.
+💥 How to choose the right method for your business goals

 It's important to note that advertising has evolved significantly.
 Choosing the right approach can affect your ad performance, budget, and audience reach.
 Understanding the difference between direct and programmatic advertising will empower you to make smarter decisions for your business.